eZmaxinc/eZmax-SDK-go/docs/CreditcardclientRequestCompound.md

 ### NewCreditcardclientRequestCompound

-`func NewCreditcardclientRequestCompound(bCreditcardclientrelationIsdefault bool, sCreditcardclientDescription string, bCreditcardclientIsactive bool, bCreditcardclientAllowedagencypayment bool, bCreditcardclientAllowedroyallepageprotection bool, bCreditcardclientAllowedtranquillit bool, objCreditcarddetail CreditcarddetailRequest, sCreditcardclientCVV string, ) *CreditcardclientRequestCompound`
+`func NewCreditcardclientRequestCompound(bCreditcardclientrelationIsdefault bool, sCreditcardclientDescription string, bCreditcardclientAllowedcompanypayment bool, bCreditcardclientAllowedezsign bool, bCreditcardclientAllowedtranquillit bool, objCreditcarddetail CreditcarddetailRequest, sCreditcardclientCVV string, ) *CreditcardclientRequestCompound`

 NewCreditcardclientRequestCompound instantiates a new CreditcardclientRequestCompound object This constructor will assign default values to properties that have it defined,